 - Heavy weight can make portability difficult

 4. Best for low prices: Body Vision IT9825 Premium Inversion Table

 Weight Capacity: 250 lbs | User Height: 5’1” - 6’6” | Size: 58"H x 27"W x 46"L | Table Weight: 47 lbs

-It has four preset inversion angles (20°,40°, 60°, 90°).
-Most models have five or more, but four angles should be enough — especially for those who are not planning on using it daily.
+It has four preset inversion angles (20°, 40°, 60° or 90°).
+Most models have five or more, but four angles should be enough — especially for those not planning to use it daily.
 The angles are controlled with a side pin system that allows for quick selection without needing to get off the machine.

 The ankle lock system is made of adjustable foam leg rollers designed to provide support without pinching or digging into your skin like some plastic or metal ankle holders.